affinda/self-hosted/README.md

 1. Launch a new G4dn.2xlarge instance
    using [ami-0e60dbcf8a762bd42](https://ap-southeast-2.console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#ImageDetails:imageId=ami-0e60dbcf8a762bd42).
-   The configuration is optimised for this instance type, so if we recommend running additional instances if you require higher throughput.
+   The configuration is optimised for this instance type.
+We recommend running additional instances if you require higher throughput.
-    1. If you are not running in the region of the AMI (ap-southeast-2), you will need to copy the AMI to your region.
-       (actions -> copy AMI), or search the AMI catalog for `Deep Learning AMI GPU PyTorch 1.13.1 (Ubuntu 20.04)`
+    1. If you are not running in the region of the AMI (ap-southeast-2), you will need to search the AMI catalog for `Deep Learning AMI GPU PyTorch 1.13.1 (Ubuntu 20.04)`
-    2. If you are not using AWS, then launch an instance with NVIDIA GPU drivers and docker engine/compose installed.
+    3. If you are not using AWS, then launch an instance with NVIDIA GPU drivers and docker engine/compose installed.
-    3. Install `docker` and `docker compose` manually or by running the `./install_os_dependencies.sh` script in this repo
+    4. Install `docker` and `docker compose` manually or by running the `./install_os_dependencies.sh` script in this repo
-    4. If installing `docker` for the first time, you'll need to restart your instance before continuing
+    5. If installing `docker` for the first time, you'll need to restart your instance before continuing
 2. Authenticate docker with AWS.
 Note that the affinda repositories are private.
 Contact sales@affinda.com for access.
    Additionally, the IAM role for this instance will need to have ECR permissions assigned.